#FoodieFriday Fish & Fungi

 Red Snapper & Fungi with Provisions, Vegetables and Coleslaw

-Fish & fungi ties back to the days of slavery when corn meal and salt herring fish were the rations provided to slaves.
-In those days, you had to make do with what was readily available and inexpensive.
-It’s amazing to learn what my ancestors were able to create with limited means as they were enslaved to do back breaking work in the sugar cane fields.
+It’s amazing to learn what my African ancestors were able to create with limited means when they were enslaved to do endure back breaking work in the sugar cane fields.

 Junie’s Bar & Restaurant